 About Philip Carey

 The work of California artist Philip Carey (1942–2022) can be described as being autobiographical, colorful, intricate, and strange—which describes the artist himself.
-Carey lived in a cottage in the small fishing village of Morro Bay, California – a place he loved since childhood.
-Here he created an extensive cactus and succulent garden, and surrounded himself with his many collections of unusual objects that often found their way into his art, such as “35 Years of Meeting Notes,” and “Ten Years of Messages on Philip’s Voice Mail,” created from his many years of preserving doodles and useless information from meetings and phone messages.
+Philip lived in a cottage in the fishing village of Morro Bay, California, a place he had loved since childhood.
+There he created an extensive cactus and succulent garden, and surrounded himself with his many collections of unusual objects that often found their way into his art, such as “35 Years of Meeting Notes,” and “Ten Years of Voicemail Messages,” created from his many years of preserving doodles and useless information from meetings and phone messages.
 “Art in My Veins,” a life sized medical self-portrait, was created from the ephemera of ten years of dealing with heart disease, cancer, kidney disease and other medical challenges.
 “The Epic Quest,” created in 2017, was created from 33 years of saved chocolate wrappers, and “One day I put my artwork in the trailer…,” completed in 2018, tells a true story of a cross country road trip, made from trash and ephemera collected during the journey.
-His 2021 piece “Self-Portrait in Pandemic Times” was created entirely from packaging of the groceries he had delivered to his house during the covid-19 lockdown.
+His 2021 collage “Self-Portrait in Pandemic Times” was created entirely from packaging of the groceries delivered to his house during the covid-19 lockdown.

-His art also features sketches and stories about his bizarre dreams that are drawn with ink and Prismacolor pencils on 3x5 Post-It notes and in larger 3D versions.
-The drawings have also been published in four volumes of Dream Drawing books.
-Carey was not curious about the meaning of his dreams: “Dream analysis doesn’t interest to me at all.
+His art also features sketches and stories about his bizarre dreams that are drawn with ink and Prismacolor pencils on 3x5” Post-It notes and in larger 3D versions.
+These drawings have been published in four volumes of Dream Drawing books.
+In spite of the effort he put into documenting them, Philip was not curious about the meaning of his dreams: “Dream analysis doesn’t interest to me at all.
 I just enjoy the fact that things are hiding somewhere in there and they just happen to come out some nights,” he said.

-Another form is Carey’s postal art, which depicts phobias, scenes from dialysis and medical procedures, landscapes, travel, the strange adventures of “Mini-Philip,” and detailed designs created on #10 envelopes with ink and colored pencils.
-Over four hundred of these complex pieces were created during his three-times-a-week (at 5 hours each) kidney dialysis treatments prior to his much-celebrated kidney transplant in 2015.
-“Bandage Faces,” the actual ornamented and framed bandages gathered from his dialysis treatments, are expressive self-portraits that show the artist’s moods and feelings during his time on the dialysis machine.
+Another genre Philip explored was his postal art, which depicts phobias, scenes from dialysis and medical procedures, landscapes, travel, the strange adventures of “Mini-Philip,” and detailed abstract designs, all created on #10 envelopes with ink and colored pencils.
+Over 400 of these complex pieces were created during his three-times-a-week (at 5 hours each) kidney dialysis treatments prior to his much-celebrated kidney transplant in 2015.
+Another dialysis-related category is the “Bandage Faces,” which feature the actual ornamented and framed bandages gathered from Philip’s dialysis treatments—these expressive self-portraits show the artist’s moods and feelings during his time on the machine.

-During the 1960’s, Carey spent several years as a professional singer—touring the United States and Europe and recording with the Gregg Smith Singers, a choral group that won three Grammy Awards.
-He also traveled the country in a beat-up Volkswagen bus with his friend comedian Steve Martin, and spent two years in Vietnam with the US Navy.
-During these years he also received a BA in Exhibit Design from California State University, Long Beach.
-His forty-year career included being Exhibit Designer/Installer at the California Museum of Science and Industry in Los Angeles; Director of Education followed by Curator of Exhibits at the Roberson Museum, in Binghamton, New York; and Exhibit Designer/Coordinator for California State Parks in Sacramento, California.
+His 40-year design career included being Exhibit Designer/Installer at the California Museum of Science and Industry in Los Angeles; Director of Education followed by Curator of Exhibits at the Roberson Center Museum, in Binghamton, New York; and Exhibit Designer/Coordinator for California State Parks in Sacramento, California.

-Carey’s work is carried by twenty museums, galleries and shops including The American Visionary Art Museum, Baltimore Maryland; Intuit: The Center for Intuitive and Outsider Art, Chicago, Illinois; Smoobage and Coalesce Book Store, Morro Bay, California; the San Luis Obispo Museum of Art, San Luis Obispo Museum of Art, San Luis Obispo, California; Chazen Museum of Art, Madison, Wisconsin; and the Ilulissat Art Museum, Ilulissat, Greenland.
+Philip’s work is carried by twenty museums, galleries and shops including The American Visionary Art Museum, Baltimore Maryland; Intuit: The Center for Intuitive and Outsider Art, Chicago, Illinois; Smoobage and Coalesce Book Store, Morro Bay, California; the San Luis Obispo Museum of Art; Chazen Museum of Art, Madison, Wisconsin; and the Ilulissat Art Museum, Ilulissat, Greenland.

 "Carey's subconscious manifests into delightfully artistic tableaus, panels, and dreamscapes.
 When he's sleeping, he's actually hard at work!"

-Steve Martin, Author of An Object of Beauty
+Steve Martin, Comedian/Actor, Author of An Object of Beauty

 Al Wildley, Professor of Art, Central Michigan University